 Two other tricky challenges were the tetromino center line (left, in blue) solved by Meshele Merchant, and the smaller pieces separated around the perimeter (right), by Eric Bare.
 It's interesting that these solutions were found for the first time after more than 25 years of our making this puzzle.
 There is no end...

-Nathan Gilbert set a new record with this solution that has only 4 unit edges that are not pentominoes.
-For good measure he also grouped the interior pieces.
+Nathan Gilbert set a new record with his solution that has only 4 unit edges that are not pentominoes, and for good measure he also grouped the interior pieces, which don't touch the border even at a corner.
 Wow, Nathan!